IS2AI/SpeakingFaces/README.md

 - Launch **record_matlab/extract_video_audio_by_commands.m**
 2. Note, the recordings from the two microphones are identical.
 The extracted audio files from the first microphone were manually trimmed and validated.
 Based on this processed data, the extracted recordings from the second microphone were automatically trimmed using **trim_audio.py** script.
 3. To extract frames from visual and thermal video files based on the trimmed audio files, run **extract_images_by_commands.py** script.
 It estimates a length of the trimmed audio file and extracts a necessary number of frames accordingly.
-4. To align the extracted frames, and also to crop the region of interest (ROI), run **align_crop_session_two.py** script with the following arguments:
+4. To align the extracted frames, and also to crop the mouth region of interest (ROI), run **align_crop_session_two.py** script with the following arguments:
 - **dataset**: a path to the SpeakingFaces dataset.
 - **sub_info**: subjectID, trialID, positionID.
 - **dy**: a list of shifts (pixels) between streams in y-axis.